jprchlik/sigmoid_selector/README.md

 Next, the program finds all flares associated with a given sigmoid.
 The program queries the flares from the HEK for flares identified from the GOES satellites.
-When the GOES satellites do not return a position for the flare the program sees if any other coordinates for a flare are available within 1 minute, so the flares may be correlated with a particular sigmiod.
+When the GOES satellites do not return a position for the flare the program sees if any other coordinates for a flare are available within 1 minute, so the flares may be correlated with a particular sigmoid.
 The code correlates flares with a sigmoid two different ways.
 First, it uses the AR association of the flare.
 Then it checks whether the position of the flare is inside the box defined in sigmoidsize_adv.
-If either condition is met the flare is associated with the sigmiod and stored. ~~The output file of the flare correlation has the form '("sigmoid_id_",I03,"_",I03,".sav")'~~.
+If either condition is met the flare is associated with the sigmoid and stored. ~~The output file of the flare correlation has the form '("sigmoid_id_",I03,"_",I03,".sav")'~~.
 Due to the non unique nature of the IDs the program now outputs in the form '("sigmoid_id\_",I04,".sav")'.
 This form is base on how the files were analyzed yearly, and not a great unique method for running a pipeline.